Small Business Interview: Kristi Jackson, Women CEO Project

 Please introduce yourself and tell us about your business.
 What is it called and what services and products do you offer?

 I’m Kristi Jackson, founder of Women CEO Project.
 Women CEO Project is a global business development firm built specifically for women entrepreneurs although we have many men who come to our classes and events.
-We offer business lessons, online & live classes, workshops, interviews through PowerTV.co and we also have a business events center in Houston TX called Behind The Grind, where other business owners can rent out space for events, workshops and meetings in order to expand their own businesses.
+We offer business lessons, online & live classes and workshops and we also have a business events center in Houston TX called Behind The Grind, where other business owners can rent out space for events, workshops, and meetings in order to expand their own businesses.

 Can you share a bit about how you choose this line of business?
 What transition did you make to owning your own business?

 I had been in real estate for about 13 years and I was finding it hard to find events that offered real tangible business training and not just pep talks or empowerment.
 I attended several events in Houston and in other states to see if I could find events that would help me gain business information, the do and don’ts, specific guidelines etc but there was nothing.